 We also took notes on the additional comments the kids gave us verbally, and with that information, we pulled together some of the more interesting trends:

 1.)
 Many of the fruits were new to the kids.
-We had assumed that since we’ve seen many of these fruits at the local farmers’ market, the kids might have tried many of them before, but that wasn’t necessarily the case.
-For example, we’ve been seeing a lot of blood oranges lately, but even though many of the kids had seen them and knew what they were, they hadn’t ever eaten one.
+We thought that since we’ve seen many of these fruits at the local farmers’ market, the kids might have tried many of them before.
+For example, we’ve been seeing a lot of blood oranges lately.
+But even though many of the kids had seen them and knew what they were, they hadn’t ever eaten one.
 (And, for the record, most of them liked it!)

 2.)
 A name carries a lot of weight.
 We set out the uniq fruit but called it by its marketing name, Ugli Fruit.
-That poor fruit became the scapegoat of the taste test and it was almost universally panned for being too sour and/or tasting like lime juice (To be fair: It is actually a delicious fruit).
+That poor fruit became the scapegoat of the taste test.
+Kids almost universally panned it for being too sour and/or tasting like lime juice.
+(In truth, it is actually a delicious fruit).
 Would kids have liked it better if we called it uniq fruit?
 Interestingly, the parents who tried the Ugli Fruit all had nearly identical reactions: “It tastes like a margarita!”
 The kids probably don’t have a reference point for that so they didn’t know what to think.